SamWhited/Eurydice/README.md

 ## Special Thanks and Attribution
 Special thanks to Jack Crawford and his band for allowing us to use their song "The Wreckoning" and to Astat for their song, "[Dia Del Amor](http://www.clearbits.net/torrents/1423-various-artists---goodfellas)" which is licensed under a [Creative Commons by-nc-nd license](http://creativecommons.org/licenses/by-nc-nd/3.0/).
-Also, thank you to the [G-Town Church Sampling Project](http://www.clearbits.net/torrents/22-g-town-church-sampling-project) and Tobias Marberger for releasing their excellent sample library under a [Creative Commons Sampling+ license](http://creativecommons.org/licenses/sampling+/1.0/](http://creativecommons.org/licenses/sampling+/1.0/).
+Also, thank you to the [G-Town Church Sampling Project](http://www.clearbits.net/torrents/22-g-town-church-sampling-project) and Tobias Marberger for releasing their excellent sample library under a [Creative Commons Sampling+ license](http://creativecommons.org/licenses/sampling+/1.0/).

 These special thanks were also reprinted in the show program and the accompanying insert.

-## A Note on Mixing
-The audio mixing for the sound effects used in _Eurydice_ is a bit confusing.
-The audio was originally mixed for 7.1 channels in [Audacity](http://audacity.sourceforge.net/).
-However, Audacity does not keep a record of which tracks are patched to which output channels, so I started mapping each track to a separate channel and patching them by hand in [QLab](http://figure53.com/qlab/).
-Because of this, I have included the original Audacity projects as well as the final AIFF audio files.
-To see how the audio files were mixed, one should first consult the AIFF files channel mapping, then, if the file contains more than 8 channels, consult the cues file.

 ### Channel Mapping
 The speaker configuration for the show was a custom 7.1 channel surround sound setup similar to standard 7.1 Surround, but with a few modifications which made it incompatible with standard 5.1 and 7.1 audio.